-Some states have enacted legislation similar to CERCLA, which gives those states the legal authority to impose a lien for any cleanup costs incurred by such state on the property that is the subject of such cleanup costs (a "State Environmental Lien").
+Certain states by statute impose a lien for any cleanup costs incurred by such state on the property that is the subject of such cleanup costs (a "State Environmental Lien").
 All subsequent liens on such property are subordinated to such State Environmental Lien and, in some states, even prior recorded liens are subordinated to such State Environmental Liens.
-In the latter states, the security interest of the trustee in a property that is subject to such a State Environmental Lien could be adversely affected.
-Each servicing contract will provide that title to a mortgaged property securing a defaulted Qualified Loan shall not be taken by the trust fund if the central servicer determines that cleanup costs would exceed the potential recovery upon liquidation of such Qualified Loan.
+In the latter states, the security interest of the Trustee in a property that is subject to such a State Environmental Lien could be adversely affected.
+The Servicing Contract provides that title to a Mortgaged Property securing a defaulted Qualified Loan shall not be taken by the Trust Fund if the Central Servicer determines that cleanup costs would exceed the potential recovery upon liquidation of such Qualified Loan.